lehast22/lehast22.github.io/README.md

 ![alt text](GodotTutorialDatabase.png "Godot Tutorial Database")

 ***This is a work in progress.
-If you feel a tutorial has been misrepresented or want a specific tutorial is missing, feel free to contact me on through Godot Discord Channel.
+If you feel a tutorial has been misrepresented or want a specific tutorial that is missing, feel free to contact me on through Godot Discord Channel @lehast22#7015.
 Anyone is welcome to contact me for a pull request if they want to make changes to the database***